Receiving Commissions: Registering a Non-Active Firm with RIBO

 Non-active member firms must also have an attended mailing address in Ontario, regardless of principal place of business.

-The non-active firm must be added as an additional named insured under the active sponsoring firm’s Professional Errors & Omissions policy
+The non-active firm must carry its own errors and omissions coverage or alternatively may be added as an additional named insured under the active sponsoring firm’s Professional Errors & Omissions policy and any brokers affiliated with the non-active firm must also be covered under this policy, including under the active sponsoring firm’s fidelity bond or crime policy.

 A firm renewal must be completed each year.